golemhq/golem/docs/source/golem-actions.md

 Activates a browser to use in subsequent actions.
 Only needed when having more than one browser open.

+##### add_cookie(cookie_dict)

+Add a cookie to the current session.

+Required keys are: "name" and "value".
+Optional keys are: "path", "domain", "secure", "expiry"

+Note:
+* If a cookie with the same name exists, it will be overriden.
+* This function cannot set the domain of a cookie, the domain URL must be visited by the browser first.
+* The domain is set automatically to the current domain the browser is in.
+* If the browser did not visit any url (initial blank page) this function will fail with "Message: unable to set cookie"

+**Example usage:**

+add_cookie({'name': 'foo', 'value': 'bar'})

 ##### capture(message='')

 Take a screenshot of the browser, the message is optional